-The $2.4bn project was initially a three-way joint venture between Newmont Mining, AngloGold Ashanti and Newcrest Mining.
-In 2006 Newmont bought Newcrest’s 22.22% share, bringing its interest to 66.67% and ending any Australian ownership.
+In 2006, Newmont bought Newcrest’s 22.22% share, increasing its interest to 66.67%.
 AngloGold owned the remaining 33.33%.
-In June 2009, Newmont became the sole owner of the mine by acquiring the 33.3% interest of AngloGold.
+In June 2009, Newmont became the sole owner of the mine by acquiring the entire interest held by AngloGold in the project.

 The original, mainly oxide open-pit mine was closed at the end of 2001.
-The project, including the construction of the treatment plant, was completed.
+The project, including the construction of the treatment plant, was completed in July 2009.
 Production began in the third quarter of 2009.
 The first gold and copper concentrate was produced in August 2009.

 Approximately 100,000t of ore was processed by mid-August.
 Gold production began on 30 September 2009.
-By 19 November 2009, the mine achieved commercial production.
-The mine was officially inaugurated in February 2010.
-The project had an attributable capital budget of between A$0.8bn and A$0.9bn.
-It employs 900 workers.
+The mine achieved commercial production by November 2009 and was officially inaugurated in February 2010.
+It produced 696,000 ounces (oz) of gold and 32,205t of copper in 2021.

-Newmont and Anglo had focused their exploration activities on the poorly explored areas of the greenstone belt outside the already identified Boddington Expansion resource.
-The exploration strategy was to identify the resource potential of the remainder of the greenstone belt, with the emphasis on high-grade lode-type deposits.
+Newmont and AngloGold had focused their exploration activities on the poorly explored areas of the greenstone belt outside the already identified Boddington Expansion resource.
+The exploration strategy was to identify the resource potential of the remainder of the greenstone belt, with the focus on high-grade lode-type deposits.

 The BGM is located within the Saddleback greenstone belt (SGB), a fault-bounded sliver of Archaean volcanic and shallow level intrusive rocks, surrounded by granitic and gneissic rocks.

-Mining and production at Boddington gold mine
+Mining and production at Boddington mine

 Production commenced in 2009 under the management of the Boddington Gold Mine Management Company, a 100% Newmont-owned company.
 The mine has a current mining capacity of approximately 235,000tpd of material.

 Processing at Western Australia’s copper and gold deposit

-In January 2007, Outokumpu Technology was awarded with a contract to supply complete thickening circuit for the mine.
+In January 2007, Outokumpu Technology was awarded a contract to supply complete thickening circuit for the mine.